spagnuolocarmine/distributedsystems-unisa/README.md

 ### Homework TIPS 🎳

 Solutions must be a Java Maven project that implements the problem API and includes, at minimum, one test case written using JUnit (unit test case for Java).
 Each project must consist of a README file, written in Markdown, in the project's root.
-The README describes the faced project, briefly the project members' solution, and eventually test cases.
+The README describes the faced project, briefly the project solution, and eventually test cases.

 The _test case_ must instantiate the network (with a minimum of four peers) and simulates all operations described in the problem description.
 Solutions that fail the test cases or do not test all features are considered NOT CORRECT and are evaluated, considering that they cannot have the maximum score.